View Count: 1990

 One school even held small mandatory “focus groups” with 10 or so prospective parents and the principal and school administrators to talk about parenting challenges.
 That really pissed me off having to spend an entire morning there.

 At the focus group, several of the parents cried and were obviously putting on a show for the administrators.

-All of the letters announcing what school our daughter got into went out on the same day and came on a Saturday.
-At around 1:00 pm our phones started ringing with calls from other parents inquiring what schools we got into and so forth.
+All the letters announcing what school our daughter got into went out on the same day and came on a Saturday.
+At around 1:00 pm, our phones started ringing with calls from other parents inquiring what schools we got into and so forth.

 • Why do people care so much about where their children go to school?